Bhagavad Gita: The Song of God: Origin of translation

-Prabhavananda and Isherwood felt it was more important to incorporate the commentaries into the text itself, rather than have the story of the Gita interrupted by explanations.
-They also decided not to include the verse numbers.
-The point is made that the "...sole purpose of this [2023] edition is to include those standardized chapter and verse markings to facilitate comparisons to other translations.
-Otherwise, this edition is faithful to the Prabhavananda-Isherwood Gita."

-Translators’ Preface
+Translators' preface

 Prabhavananda and Isherwood explain how the Gita is actually just a small part of the epic poem, the Mahabharata (chapters 23–40 of book 6).
 It's also explained why the original is in all verse, but they decided to be more flexible with the writing, "...we have translated the Gita in a variety of styles, partly prose, partly verse.
 There is, of course, no justification for this experiment in the text itself.
 The transitions from one style to another are quite arbitrary.
 They can be judged from one standpoint only: have we made the book more readable?"

 The translators also explains why they were more free with their translation, compared to others, "Extremely literal translations of the Gita already exist.
 We have aimed, rather, at an interpretation.
 Here is one of the greatest religious documents of the world: let us not approach it too pedantically as an archaic text which must be jealously preserved by university professors.
 It has something to say, urgently, to every one of us."

 Introduction by Aldous Huxley

-In Huxley's introduction, he takes a sweeping view of the Perennial Philosophy and touches on the history of the concept that there is an underlying reality that all the traditional religions acknowledge - the Godhead, Clear LIght of the Void, Brahman, etc. He also gives us a version of his Minimum Working Hypothisis, instructions for how to seek the experience of the highest reality.
+In Huxley's introduction, he takes a sweeping view of the Perennial Philosophy and touches on the history of the concept that there is an underlying reality that all the traditional religions acknowledge - the Godhead, Clear Light of the Void, and Brahman.
+He also provides a version of his Minimum Working Hypothisis, instructions for how to seek the experience of the highest reality.

 Gita and Mahabharata

 The translators give an in-depth description of the events leading up to the plot of the Gita.
 As the name suggest it is the story of the great (Maha) King Bharata.
 All of India is drawn into a war, which is used as a metaphor for the battle that we face inside ourselves; the battle of good vs. evil, right conduct vs. failing to act.
-The principle actors in the poem are Sri Krishna, an incarnation of God, and Arjuna, a "high-souled prince" who falters on the battlefield after seeing friends and family in the enemy's ranks, who Arjuna is called to kill.
+The principal actors in the poem are Sri Krishna, an incarnation of God, and Arjuna, a "high-souled prince" who falters on the battlefield after seeing friends and family in the enemy's ranks, who Arjuna is called to kill.
 Arjuna drops his weapons and declares he will not fight.

 The rest of the book has Krishna, Arjuna's friend and advisor, explaining duty, the meaning of life, and describes a life of right conduct, through the various Yogas (paths).
 In the end, Arjuna realizes it is his duty and purpose to fight in the righteous war, and wins.